Table of Contents

 Qualifying When Over the Limits

-For residents of Massachusetts, 65 and over, who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.
+For residents of Massachusetts, aged 65 and over, who do not meet the financial eligibility requirements above, there are other ways to qualify for Medicaid.

 Specific Massachusetts Medicaid Programs

-3. Personal Care Attendant – pays for a personal care provider for a defined number of hours at home.
-Beneficiaries are permitted to hire an attendant of their choosing and this can include hiring their own family members.
+3) Personal Care Attendant – The PCA Program pays for an in-home personal care provider for a defined number of hours.
+Beneficiaries are permitted to hire an attendant of their choosing, which includes hiring select family members, such as one’s adult child.

-4. Enhanced Adult Family Care / Caregiver Homes Program – helps nursing home qualified individuals reside in the home of a loved one and compensates the loved one for providing care.
+4) Enhanced Adult Foster Care / Caregiver Homes Program – The AFC Program helps individuals who require assistance with daily living activities to reside in the home of a loved one and compensates the loved one for providing care.